Tonight

 Our seasons result from the Earth’s rotational axis tilting 23.5 degrees out of the perpendicular to the ecliptic, or Earth’s orbital plane.
 Image via National Weather Service/ weather.gov.

-The celestial equator
+The equinox sun crosses the celestial equator

 The celestial equator is a great circle dividing the imaginary celestial sphere into its northern and southern hemispheres.
 Additionally, the celestial equator wraps the sky directly above Earth’s equator.
-Following the September equinox, the sun crosses the celestial equator to enter the sky’s Southern Hemisphere.

 All these components are imaginary, yet what happens at every equinox is very real.
 In fact, it’s as real as the sun’s passage across the sky each day and as real as the change of seasons.